ietf-wg-cellar/matroska-specification/cellar-codec/codec_specs.md

     CodecDelay = pre-skip * 1,000,000,000 / 48,000.

-SeekPreRoll: The track `SeekPreRoll` element **SHOULD** be present and set to 80,000,000 -- 80 ms in Matroska Ticks -- in order to ensure that the output audio is correct by the time it reaches the seek target.
+SeekPreRoll: It is **RECOMMENDED** to us a `SeekPreRoll` element in the track and set to the value to 80,000,000 -- 80 ms in Matroska Ticks -- in order to ensure that the output audio is correct by the time it reaches the seek target.

 ### A_PCM/FLOAT/IEEE